 - Buy in season – fruits and vegetable are cheapest and freshest when they are in season.

 - Shop around – compare prices at the supermarket, farmers markets and independent stores and even try the freezer aisle.
-The Farma website is worth a look for a list of local retailers in your area.
+The Farm Retail Association is worth a look for a list of local retailers in your area.

 - Buy in bulk from online wholesalers like wholefoodsonline.